cocos/cocos-docs/en/cocos-service/agc-applinking.md

 - [Publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Refer to [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) documentation, create a App Linking, then select **Open in your Android app** option of **Link behavior for Android**, and choose current application in setting box below (if you have not created an application, you can click the **Add Android app** button to create).
+- Refer to [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) documentation to create an App Linking.
+When setting the Android Linking behavior, select **Open in your Android app** and select the current app in the settings box below (if you have not created an application, you can click the **Add Android app** button to create).

   ![](agc-applinking/al-console-behavior.png)